 Exploring the issue a little more deeply, VGS is made up of about about two thirds US market.
 Holding an equal weight of VTS and VEU in my portfolio would give me a little less exposure to the US market – down to 50% rather than 68% I would get from VGS alone.
-Thus holding the VTS + VEU provides greater international diversification, which I think is a good thing to have.
+Thus holding the VTS + VEU provides greater international diversification.

 In terms of share ownership, VTS (3464) and VEU (3455) have a total of 6,919 underlying company share holdings, compared to VGS 1547 holdings.
 Also, VEU provides a bit more diversification into China with companies like AliBaba, Tencent, Nestle SA and Roche Holdings (some of these are still in VGS, just in smaller percentages).

 In terms of Management fees, an equal weight of VTS and VEU would give an average Management Expense Ratio of .055%, or 5.5 Basis points (which is the average of the MER of VEU at .08%, and VTS at .03%).
 For some reason, the Vanguard VGS fund has a MER of .18%, or over three times the cost of VTS + VEU.
 In this regard, I personally prefer holding VTS + VEU over VGS.